joshuarebay/BombBusters/README.md

 ### Winning and losing

-- **Win**: every non-red wire has been cut.
+- **Win**: every wire has been cut.
-- **Lose**: the detonator reaches 0, or any red wire is cut.
+- **Lose**: the detonator reaches 0, or any red wire is cut with an action other than **Remove Reds**.

 ### Terminal controls

 The game runs in the terminal.
 At the start you're asked which of the four seats should be played by bots; the rest are yours.
 During a turn you'll see your rack, the other players' racks (colors only), the detonator, cut history, info markers, and available equipment.

 - Numbered menus: type the number and press Enter.
 - Wire slots are labelled `a`, `b`, `c`, … - type the single letter and press Enter.